CristobalNavarroSchanentgen/olympian-ai-lightweight/docs/MCP_IMPLEMENTATION.md

 ## Integration with Subprojects

-This MCP implementation is designed to work seamlessly with all three subprojects:
+This MCP implementation is designed to work seamlessly with all deployment modes:

-1. **Same-host with Ollama container** - Uses stdio transport for local communication
+1. **Same-host with Ollama container** - Basic HTTP configuration
-2. **Same-host with existing Ollama** - Connects to existing Ollama MCP servers
+2. **Same-host with existing Ollama** - Connects to existing services
-3. **Multi-host deployment** - Supports distributed MCP server architecture with pre-configured defaults
+3. **Multi-host deployment** - Self-reliant container-based architecture (see [MCP_HTTP_MULTIHOST.md](./MCP_HTTP_MULTIHOST.md))

 The system automatically detects the deployment configuration and optimizes accordingly.
-For subproject 3, the `mcp-config.multihost.json` file provides a comprehensive set of MCP servers optimized for distributed deployments.

 ## Performance Considerations